ooyala/android-sample-apps/README.md

 This application was designed to illustrate how correctly configured Options assets play back using the Ooyala SDK.

+### ContentProtectionSampleApp

+This application was designed to illustrate various ways to provide content protection using the Ooyala SDK.

 ## Using the CompleteSampleApp